spences10/scottspence.com/posts/2020/12/09/gui-with-wsl/index.md

 open up the Debian command line and prompt me to enter a username and password.

-I'll then need to change this from WSL to WSL2 via a Powershell admin panel (`Windows Key+x`, then `a`) as it's fresh from the store it'll be on version 1.
+I'll then need to change this from WSL to WSL2 via a PowerShell admin panel (`Windows Key+x`, then `a`) as it's fresh from the store it'll be on version 1.